Advertiser Disclosure

 Delayed and Canceled Flights

-Delays or Cancellations that Don’t Require Compensation
+Delays or Cancellations That Don’t Require Compensation

-If you find yourself with a delayed flight due to one of these reasons, ask the original airline if it will pay for a ticket on another airline.
-The DOT does not require the airline to offer compensation, but it doesn’t hurt to ask.
+If you find yourself with a delayed flight for one of these reasons, ask the original airline if it will pay for a ticket on another airline.
+Though the DOT does not require the airline to offer compensation, it doesn’t hurt to ask.

-With no federal compensation requirement for delayed passengers, refer to the policies of the operating airline to determine what compensation the airline will offer.
+With no federal compensation requirement for delayed passengers, refer to the policies of the operating airline to determine what compensation the airline might offer.
 If a significant delay occurs, ask the airline if it will compensate you for meals during the delay.

 If the airline doesn’t immediately offer you compensation for your meals or expenses incurred during the delay, you may be able to get reimbursed for expenses incurred under Article 19 of the Montreal Convention by filing a claim with the airline.
 If that claim is denied, you could also pursue reimbursement in court.

-Flights From/In Europe Delayed?If you’ve been flying within Europe, or have departed from the EU to the U.S (and other countries), you could receive up to $700 in compensation.
+Has your flight from or within Europe been delayed?
+If you’ve been flying within Europe or have departed from the EU to the U.S (and other countries), you could receive up to $700 in compensation.
 AirHelp can help you with all of the paperwork to get your compensation.
 (This service cannot help you with delays within the U.S.)

 Tarmac Delays